MicrosoftDocs/globalization/globalization/reference/glossary.md

 The process of producing text, graphics, or other material in a target language from material in a source language.

-## <a name="tm"></a>translation memory (TM)
+## <a name="tm"></a>Translation Memory (TM)

 A database or repository containing the translations of source text to one or more target languages.

 A translation memory can reduce the costs of translation by recycling existing translations of source text.
 The translation provided may be based on an exact match of the source text, a "fuzzy" (similarity) match, or a best fit based on an algorithm.

-Each entry in a TM may contain additional context information to help provide better matching for a given source text.
+Each entry in a TM may also contain context information to help provide better matching for a given source text.
 Context information may include:

-- source file name
+* source file name
-- resource identifier
+* resource identifier
-- adjacent text
+* adjacent text
-- digest or hash of adjacent text
+* digest or hash of adjacent text

 The result of querying a TM for the translation of a segment may be a list of candidates, ranked by a confidence level.
 The confidence is often expressed as a percentage match.

 Translation memories are also used to train machine translation models.

+## translation unit

+A unit of text that can be translated independently.
+In software localization, each string resource is a translation unit.
+In content localization, the source text undergoes [segmentation](#segmentation) to generate a set of translation units.

 ## transliteration

 The process of transforming content in one script to another script.
 For example, Serbian may be semi-automatically transliterated between Cyrillic and Latin.
-Depending on the language and the scripts, transliteration may be completely automated or combined with post-editing by a human being.
+Depending on the language and the scripts, transliteration may be automated or combined with post-editing by a human being.
 Whether automated or semi-automated, the cost of translation is reduced by the technique.

 ## UTF-8